collective/plonetheme.basic/README.txt

 from Sunburst, and modified as outlined below.
 Appearances are very similar, but this theme has been set up to be more easily customizable.

- * Uses base_properties, and some variables have been added for quick color customizations.
+ * Uses base_properties, and custom .props with some variables added for quick color customizations.
- * Goes back to table-based layout.
+ * Uses Plone Default's table-based main_template.
-   (Not the best, I know, but it's so simple!)
  * CSS does not use !important, except for padding on content icons
  * Cleaned up CSS selectors for efficiency (http://css-tricks.com/efficiently-rendering-css/)